© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 540m north of Reaver Crag Farm is a scheduled monument protected by Historic England under reference 1008431.
 View the official record →

-Romano-British farmstead, 540m north of Reaver Crag Farm, is a rural settlement dating to the Roman period in Northumberland.
+Romano-British farmstead, 540m north of Reaver Crag Farm, is a scheduled ancient monument located in Northumberland that dates to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008431.

 Romano-British farmstead, 540m north of Reaver Crag Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008431.